DavidMacharia62/alx-backend-javascript/0x00-ES6_basic/README.md

 };
 ```

-This readme provides an overview of key features introduced in ES6, including variables, functions, strings, objects, and iteration.
+This readme file provides an overview of key features introduced in ES6, including variables, functions, strings, objects, and iteration.
 For more in-depth understanding, consider referring to the ECMAScript 2015 specification and additional resources.